How to Get Approved for an Apartment

 2. Gather All the Necessary Paperwork

 The next step is to gather all the necessary paperwork.
-Unless you know the landlord personally, they will want to verify that you have enough income and savings to afford the apartment, so you'll need to gather a few financial documents before you begin your search.
+The landlord will want to verify that you have enough income and savings to afford the apartment, so you'll need to gather a few financial documents before you begin your search.

 Some landlords may require more and others less, but it's wise to have as much proof of income documentation as possible ready to go, so that you can get approved for an apartment quickly.